akeneo/pim-api-docs/content/rest-api/permissions.md

 That's it! :tada:

 Don't hesitate to test your configuration by calling the [PATCH product endpoint](/api-reference.html#patch_products__code_) with an update in the body of your product.
-You should receive a 403, saying that you don't have the right update this product, exactly the expected behavior!
+You should receive a 403, saying that you don't have the right update for this product, exactly the expected behavior!

 ### Proposals of product information updates

-The second power of these permissions is that for some **given categories**, you can define that the PATCH API endpoints will only be able to create modification proposals on your product values, instead of directly applying the update on them.
+The second power of these permissions is that for some **given categories**, you can define that the PATCH API endpoints will only be able to suggest modifications on your product values, instead of automatically updating them.
 Your PIM users will then be able to validate or reject them directly in the PIM UI.
 This is perfect if you want to easily control the product information that is pushed from outside into your product catalog. :wink:

 To enable this possibility:
-1. Log in into your favorite PIM.
+1. Log into your favorite PIM.
 1. Navigate to the `System/User groups` menu.
 1. Click on the `Create group` button.
 1. Input a new name for the user group you are creating, `ERP connection user group` for example.